 Adding tiers to your dress

-Adding tiers (gathered layers) to a dress is super easy.
-This tutorial shows examples of how we have added tiers to the Egret & Heron dresses, but exactly the same method applies should you wish to layer up your Nikau or Fernbird dresses (or just about any dress for that matter).
+This tutorial shows examples of how we have added tiers to the Egret & Heron dresses, but exactly the same method applies should you wish to layer up your Fernbird dress (or just about any dress for that matter).

 How to add gathered tiers to a dress